skagitpublishing/docker-connextcms/nginx/README.md

 an SSL certificate.
 This readme also contains instructions for registering your domain with Let's Encrypt to obtain an SSL certificate.

-This configuration opts to run nginx on the host system, as opposed to running it in a separate Docker container.
+This configuration described here opts to run nginx on the host system, as opposed to running it in a separate Docker container.
 This makes it easier to preserve encryption keys, and auto-renew the SSL certificate.
 Multiple installations of ConnextCMS can be run on the same machine.
 A single installation of nginx is easier to configure for proxying traffic to multiple applications.